g5becks/electron-controllers/README.md

 ## RequestChannel and ResponseChannel

 RequestChannel and ResponseChannel are simple type aliases created using the [flavoring technique](https://spin.atomicobject.com/2018/01/15/typescript-flexible-nominal-typing/) for creating flexible nominal types.
+Using these aliases in your application instead of strings not only helps by adding extra type safety, but also as a form of documentation.

 ```
 // Represents a channel for ipcRenderer to send requests on.